Heavy quark potential and jet quenching parameter in a rotating D-instanton background: Conclusion and discussion

 \section{Conclusion and discussion}

-In this paper, we study the effects of vorticity, instanton density and temperature on the properties of QGP.
-Here, two types of QGP probes, heavy quarkion and jet, are used.In order to study the influence of the vorticity on the QGP, a coordinate transformation is performed on the static black hole solution to obtain the non-conformal rotating black hole solution.
+In this paper, we study the effects of vorticity, D-instanton density and temperature on the properties of QGP.
+Here, two types of QGP probes, heavy quarkonium and jet, are used.
+To study the influence of the vorticity on the QGP, a coordinate transformation is performed on the static black hole solution to obtain the non-conformal rotating black hole solution.

-According to AdS/CFT, we calculate the heavy quark potential in the rotating D-instanton background and plot the curve of heavy quark potential in terms of the distance between quark pairs.
-We find that the angular velocity and the temperature promote dissociation of the quark pair, and the instanton density suppress dissociation.
-Similarly, we also study the effects of angular velocity, instanton density, and temperature on jet quenching parameter, and find that the jet quenching parameter increases with the increase of angular velocity, instanton density and temperature, and the jet quenching parameters in the rotating D-instanton background are larger than that of $\mathcal{N} =4$ SYM theory.
+According to AdS/CFT, we calculate the heavy quark potential in the rotating D-instanton background and plot the curve of heavy quark potential in terms of the distance between the quark-antiquark pair.
+We find that the angular velocity and the temperature promote dissociation of the quarkonium, and the D-instanton density suppresses dissociation.
+Similarly, we also study the effects of angular velocity, D-instanton density, and temperature on the jet quenching parameter, and find that the jet quenching parameter increases with the increase of angular velocity, D-instanton density and temperature, and the jet quenching parameters in the rotating D-instanton background are larger than that of $\mathcal{N} =4$ SYM theory.
 Furthermore, the values of the jet quenching parameter we obtained are consistent with the RHIC data when we set $\alpha'=0.5$, $\lambda=6\pi$.

-We expect the effect of vorticity on the phase transition and heavy quark energy loss we find in this paper can help us to better understand the results in the experiment.
-The effect of vorticity on the QGP is as important as the influence of magnetic field, so it is significant to study the effect of vorticity on the other quantities, such as imaginary potential and drag force and so on.
+We expect the effect of vorticity on the dissociation of the quarkonium and heavy quark energy loss we find in this paper can help us to better understand the results of the experiment.
+The effect of vorticity on the QGP is as important as the influence of the magnetic field, so it is significant to study the effect of vorticity on the other quantities, such as imaginary potential and drag force and so on.